guillermoC9/bits-and-nibbles/README.md

   Pseudo-random algorithms require unpredictable entropy for seeding.
 Here is an easy way to obtain it.
 - ### Random:
   Pseudo-random number generators for general purpose or criptography.
+- ### Primes:
+  To generate quality prime numbers is really important.
+Let's do it taking advantage of our random stuff.
 - ### mpint:
   Multi-precision number support.
 - ### Time (time & ticks):